“How important can light planning really be?”

 When designing and building a campervan’s interior, lighting design often gets neglected.
 We often see vans with unintentional lighting without a specific purpose.
 In a small, singular space (like, say, a van), it is easy for general, unspecific lighting to make a camper van interior feel utilitarian and uninspiring.

 Smart lighting choices and placement can create a pleasant and comfortable atmosphere in your camper van home.
 You just need to plan ahead.
 This article will discuss how you can accomplish just that.

 Why You Should Plan Your Light Layout Early

-It is a good idea to plan where and how you will place your light sources before you begin converting the camper.
-This is because you don’t want to lay your electrical wire or drill holes in the wrong places.
-It is much more difficult to go back and fix your work than it is to plan and get it right the first time.
+Planning where and how you will place your light sources before you begin converting the camper is a good idea.
+You don’t want to lay your electrical wire or drill holes in the wrong places.
+It is much more challenging to go back and fix your work than to plan and get it right the first time.